opencasestudies/ocs-bp-youth-mental-health/README.md

 To cite this case study:

-Wright, Carrie, and Ontiveros, Michael and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
+Wright, Carrie and Ontiveros, Michael and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
 (2020).
 <a href="https://github.com/opencasestudies/ocs-youth-mental-health-case-study" class="uri">https://github.com/opencasestudies/ocs-youth-mental-health-case-study</a>.
 Mental Health of American Youth (Version v1.0.0).